zwliew/notes/blog/2022-05-23-self-studying-nus-cs-year-one.md

 CS2030S covers a hodgepodge of topics including object-oriented programming, functional programming, concurrent and parallel programming, and simple type systems.

 At the moment, I am not sure of a good replacement for this course.
+That said, the well-written course notes are [online for self-study](https://nus-cs2030s.github.io/2122-s2/).
+Much of the course can be self-studied by reading the notes and doing some coding practice.

 ## CS2100 (Computer Organisation)